Il Restauro dell’Ipogeo Txakurreo

 TAM Museum, Matera (Italy)

-It is suspected that, once completed, the cycle of frescoes was not appreciated by the patrons; probably because of the votive niche, the bestiary and the derogatory depiction of San Giovanni da Matera, they publicly accused the three authors of paganism, who had to flee to avoid being condemned to the stake.
-Consequently, around 1250 AD, the entire pictorial cycle was covered with plaster and hidden from view.
+It is suspected that, upon completion, the fresco cycle was met with disapproval by its patrons.
+The inclusion of the votive niche, a rich bestiary, and a derogatory depiction of San Giovanni da Matera likely led to accusations of paganism against the three artists, who were forced to flee to avoid being condemned to the stake.
+The work was then covered with plaster and hidden from view in around 1250 AD.

 WATCH THE FULL VIDEO